lmweber/locus-c/analysis/README.md

 R

 # compile RMarkdown (within R)
-rmarkdown::render("features_per_spot.Rmd", output_dir = "../../html")
+rmarkdown::render("filename.Rmd", output_dir = "../../html")
 ```

-## Outputs
+## Output directories

-Output files generated from RMarkdown files are saved in the following locations.
-These are not committed to the repository, to avoid creating a huge repository.
+Using the code above, the `.html` RMarkdown output files (as well as `.png` or `.pdf` plot files generated from code within the scripts) will be saved in the following locations:

-- `html` files: saved in same directory as `.Rmd` file
+- `/dcl02/lieber/ajaffe/SpatialTranscriptomics/LIBD/locus-c/html/`
-- plots: saved in `plots/` directory in same subdirectories
+- `/dcl02/lieber/ajaffe/SpatialTranscriptomics/LIBD/locus-c/plots/`